 Snuffle mats - You can make your own! http://www.allpetseducationandtraining.com.au/snuffle-mat-mayhem.html

 Hide his meals - using his nose can be the most tiring activity for your dog.
 Leave widely spaced trail of kibble to the hidden bowl.
 Gradually, day by day, decrease the number of "clues" til your dog is finding it all on his own.

 Chicken Feed - In summer, walk out into the yard and scatter his kibble like chicken feed in the lawn instead of feeding his meals from a bowl.

 More challenging food puzzle toys - Nina Ottoson toys

-Tricks and more tricks - You are only limited by your imagination!
+Tricks and more tricks - The more you teach him, the more great options to earn attention he will have.
+You are only limited by your imagination!
 Sit up, shake hands, roll over, chase your tail, take a bow, balance a biscuit on his nose.

 Hide and seek - Have a family member hide, have them call "come!" and send the dog to find them - start out easy and make it more and more difficult day by day.
 Play this game in the dark to encourage your dog to use his sense of smell.

 Find your toys - Take him out of the room and hide his favorite toy and send him in to find it ... if your dog doesn't like toys, play "hide the biscuit" instead.
 Variation: Name his toys - and send him to retrieve them by name.
 Can you put out a pile of his favorites and have him retrieve them one by one, by name?